List of monarchs of Württemberg: Table of monarchs

+Charles: 6 March 1823 Stuttgart Son of William I and Pauline Therese of Württemberg; 25 June 1864 – 6 October 1891; Kingdom of Württemberg; Olga Nikolaevna of Russia 13 July 1846 Saint Petersburg no children; 6 October 1891 Stuttgart aged 68; Became a subordinate ruler in the German Empire after the Unification of Germany in 1871.

+William II: 25 February 1848 Stuttgart Son of Prince Frederick of Württemberg and Princess Catherine of Württemberg; 6 October 1891 – 30 November 1918; Kingdom of Württemberg; Marie of Waldeck and Pyrmont 15 February 1877 Arolsen three children Charlotte of Schaumburg-Lippe 8 April 1886 Bückeburg no children; 2 October 1921 Bebenhausen aged 73; Paternal nephew and maternal cousin of Charles, William was the last King of Württemberg.
+Abdicated in the German Revolution of 1918–1919.

 Because of a lack of male heirs under Salic law, on the death of Wilhelm II in 1921 the royal house had to reach back to the descendants of Friedrich II Eugen (ruled 1795–97).
 The line of the Duke of Urach was excluded because of a morganatic marriage back in 1800 by its forebear Duke William, and so the succession devolved to the younger branch of Altshausen.

 Another morganatic descendant of Friedrich II Eugen was Mary of Teck (1867–1953), who married the British king George V when he was Duke of York.